(What to look for in a softball organization. )

 1. Where is the organization's main focus?

-- NVGSA does not divert fees to prop up other boys and girls sports.
+- NVGSA does not divert fees to prop up other sports.
 100% of our effort and your fees are dedicated to softball.
-Thus, your daughter learns and progresses at the fastest rate possible, while having the maximum amount of fun :)
+Thus, your player learns and progresses at the fastest rate possible, while having the maximum amount of fun :)

 2. Do they have enough players to have multiple teams at each age level?

-- While other leagues struggle to put together 2 teams in each of their age groups, NVGSA averages over 5 teams in each age group.
+- While some leagues struggle to put together 2 teams in each of their age groups, NVGSA averages over 5 teams in each age group.

 3. What are the age groupings?